A week-long street photography workshop in Mumbai with In-Public photographer Maciej Dakowicz.

 It will be a very memorable week that will change you not only as a photographer, but as a person too.
 You will return back home confident, inspired and motivated to keep developing as a photographer.

 The participants of the workshop are responsible for all travel costs, including the visa, air tickets, food, accommodation and local transport.
-Luckily India is still a very affordable place to be and daily expenses on food and transport are well below £10.
-Ideally, the whole group will stay together with Maciej in an affordable, clean, full of character, friendly and well located hotel in South Mumbai, where rooms cost between £20 and £30 (30-40 Euros).
-On a special request some participants may also stay in one of the high standard hotels nearby (or in a more affordable one).
-The total cost of such an adventure (including Maciej’s workshop fee) should be around £1500 (when flying from the UK for around £500 and staying in the hotel for £20-£30 per night).
+Luckily India is still a very affordable place to be and total weekly travel spendings are usually around £150.
+The group will stay in an affordable, clean, full of character, friendly and well located hotel in South Mumbai.
+Participants may also stay in one of the very high standard hotels nearby if they wish so.
+The total cost of such an adventure (including Maciej’s fee) should be around £1500 (when flying from the UK for around £500 and staying in the hotel for £20-£30 per night).

-Maciej currently lives in Mumbai.
-Before settling down in there he visited India more than 10 times, so he is very experienced at photographing in this country.
-He has organised and lead around 15 Indian workshops so far and they all have been very successful (not only according to the participants – Maciej thinks the same).
+Before settling down in Mumbai Maciej visited India more than 10 times, so he is very experienced at photographing in this country.
+He has organised and lead around 10 Indian workshops so far and they all have been very successful (not only according to the participants – Maciej thinks the same).

 ABOUT Maciej Dakowicz